bhaawnaBM/codeceptjsDemo/README.md

     }
   }

-- Running the below command will create a sample Test `npx codeceptjs gt`
+2. Run the command `npx codeceptjs gt` to create a sample Test

-- To execute the test run the command
+### Run Test

-   `npx codeceptjs run --steps`
+- Run `npx codeceptjs run --steps` - to execute the all tests

+- Run all tests from current dir
+  `codeceptjs run`

+- Load config and run tests from *test* dir `codeceptjs run -c test`

 ### BDD Implementation

--  We can enable Gherkin for current project by running gherkin:init command on already initialized project:
+-  `npx codeceptjs gherkin:init` - enables Gherkin for current project/already initialized project:

-  `npx codeceptjs gherkin:init`
-  It will add gherkin section to the current config.
-It will also prepare directories for features and step definition.
-And it will create the first feature file for you
+  1. The above command will add gherkin section to the config.
+  2. It will also create directories for features and step definition.
+  3. It will also create a basic first feature file

+### Commands to the run the BDD Tests

-- To run only features use --features option:
+-  `npx codeceptjs run --features` - To run only features use
-  `npx codeceptjs run --features`

-- To run only tests without features use --tests option:
+- `npx codeceptjs run --tests` - To run only tests without features

- `npx codeceptjs run --tests`
+### Why use npx instead of npm

+- npm – Javascript package manager
+- npx – Execute npm package binaries ( a tool for executing node packages )

+*npx* comes bundled with npm version 5.2+.

+*npx* is a npm package runner.
+A major benefit of *npx* is that it will automatically install npm packages that aren’t already installed. *npx* is also very useful in cases where the package needs to be installed then configured before running. *npx* will check whether command exists in $PATH, or in the local project binaries, and execute it.
+If commands not found, it will be installed prior to execution.

+For more understanding on Why CodeceptJS with Playwright, please read my blog